 Surgery and Other Procedures

-- Cryocauterization -- Cryocauterization uses extreme cold to destroy abnormal cervical tissue.
+- Cryocauterization.
+Cryocauterization uses extreme cold to destroy abnormal cervical tissue.
 This is the simplest and safest procedure, and it usually destroys 99% of the abnormal tissue.
-Cryocauterization is frequently performed without anesthesia.
+Doctors frequently perform dysplasia cryocauterization without anesthesia.

-- Cervical conization -- During a cervical conization, a small cone-shaped sample of abnormal tissue is removed from the cervix.
+- Cervical conization.
+During a cervical conization, doctors remove a small cone-shaped sample of abnormal tissue from the cervix.
 Cervical conization requires general anesthesia and has a 70 to 98% cure rate, depending on whether cancer cells have spread beyond the cervix.